-- Homework that is turned in after 11:59 PM on the due date is considered late. - Late HW will receive a 10% penalty for every 24 hours it is late.
-Solutions will be posted 10 days after the homework is due. - When issues arise, please contact the instructor as soon as possible so that appropriate accommodations can be made.
+- Homework that is turned in after 11:59 PM on the due date is considered late.

+- Late HW will receive a 10% penalty for every 24 hours it is late.
+Solutions will be posted 10 days after the homework is due.

+- When issues arise, please contact the instructor as soon as possible so that appropriate accommodations can be made, at least 24 hours before the homework deadline.